-21 Interim measures
+Interim measures

-Describe the legal framework in relation to interim measures in your jurisdiction.
+21 Describe the legal framework in relation to interim measures in your jurisdiction.

 The following will focus on the operation of the Proceeds of Crime Act 2002 (Cth) (POCA), which is the principal federal legislation for confiscation.
-Each state and territory jurisdiction also has its own legislation that governs confiscation of the proceeds and instrumentalities of crime (collectively, the Confiscation Acts), including interim measures.
+Each state and territory jurisdiction also has legislation that governs confiscation of the proceeds and instrumentalities of crime (collectively, the Confiscation Acts), including interim measures.

-There are three main types of interim measures that can be obtained under POCA, all of which can be applied for on an ex parte basis from a court: restraining orders, freezing orders and the seizure of property under a search warrant.
+Three main types of interim measures can be obtained under POCA, all of which can be applied for on an ex parte basis from a court:

+- restraining orders

+- freezing orders; and

+- · the seizure of property under a search warrant.

-The most important type of interim measure is a restraining order under Part 2-1, as it is necessary in most cases to obtain such an order over property before a forfeiture order can be obtained (see Parts 2-2 and 2-3).
+The most important type of interim measure is a restraining order under Part 2-1, as it is necessary in most cases to obtain that order over the property before a forfeiture order can be obtained (see Parts 2-2 and 2-3).
 A restraining order prevents the disposal of or dealing with property, either absolutely or subject to conditions, pending the outcome of confiscation proceedings.
 It is usually made following an application to the court by the Australian Federal Police (AFP).
 The suspect need not have been convicted or even charged.
 The circumstances in which the order can be made include where there are reasonable grounds to suspect that the suspect committed a relevant offence, or that the property is the proceeds or an instrument of a relevant offence.
 The order can potentially cover all property of a suspect, including property owned by the suspect or subject to his or her effective control.
 The court may allow reasonable living and business expenses (excluding legal costs incurred in connection with POCA or criminal proceedings) to be met from the restrained property if certain conditions are met (section 24).